harsh6768-svg/books-api/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-Now the most essential thing ihave added two folder named as mongoDB.js and index.js Index.js is simply a javascript file that will read the api and fetch all thge details and can be used to update delete and add data easily
+Now the most essential thing ihave added two folder named as mongoDB.js and index.js

+Index.js is simply a javascript file that will read the api and fetch all thge details and can be used to update delete and add data easily.

-I have done it thrrough postman you can also install and get all the details of your api simply provide the port number whatever you want like 8000 or 8080 etc.
+I have done it thrrough postman you can also install and get all the details of your api.

+simply provide the port number whatever you want like 8000 or 8080 etc.

-Now the Next Essential thing is MongoDB.js here again the use of express and mongo db will come for that you have to install npm install nodemon npm install express and then for mongodb to run in react go throgh following details
+Now the Next Essential thing is MongoDB.js

+here again the use of express and mongo db will come

+for that you have to install

+npm install nodemon
+npm install express
+and then for mongodb to run in react go throgh following details